wrdna/CS370_WALTR/README.md

 - The up/down arrow keys are used to switch between saved logs of the data structure.

+- Press H to enter the help screen.

+- Press Z/X to move between elements in groups of 10.

 ## Restrictions

 - Currently, WALTR only supports the integer type (More types in the future)